Stories that were heard about Naftali Z"L during the Shiva

 Naftali veered away from complexities.
 He always stayed pashut and refrained from getting involved in deep hashkafah debates.
 A brother recalls complaining to Naftali about certain actions that were considered ok in the frum world, proving to Naftali how it really wasn't appropriate.
 Naftali listened but his response was simple and brief.
 His demeanor and unspoken words however said a lot more, giving off the message of, "Why get involved in such things, just be simple and focus on your own personal tafkid in life!"

 Naftali would always do Avodas Hashem with complete simplicity.
 Whenever he would hear of something good that would help him in Avodas Hashem from the various sefarim he would start doing it right then and there.
-When Nafatali came to his brother, Binyamin, in Eretz Yisroel, he was introduced to Hisbodedus, the act of talking directly to Hashem in your own words each day, expounded on by Rebbe Nachman of Breslov.
+When Nafatali stayed in Eretz Yisroel for a few months, he was introduced to Hisbodedus, the act of talking directly to Hashem in your own words daily, expounded on by Rebbe Nachman of Breslov.
 Seeing the direct benefit of this, Naftali began to practice Hisbodedus each day and continued for the rest of his life.

 Praying by Binayahu